Skip Nav Skip to Search

 That all sole-source procurements, including contracts properly bid for which only one entity submits a qualified bid, in excess of $100,000 must receive prior written approval of OKOHS.
 Written justification must be provided for sole source procurement and should include a description of the program and what service or product is being contracted, an explanation of why it is necessary to contract non-competitively, time constraints and any other pertinent information.

-44. Program Guidance: To comply with all applicable laws, regulations and the applicable FEMA Grant’s Program Guidance.
-All allocations and uses of funds under this grant will be in accordance with the Homeland Security Grant Program Guidelines and Application Kit, or where applicable the Funding Opportunity Announcement, collectively referred to as the Program Guidance.
-All Sub-grantees are assumed to have read, understood, and accepted the Program Guidance.
+48. Program Guidance: To comply with all applicable laws, regulations and the applicable Notice of Funding Opportunity.
+All allocations and uses of funds under this grant will be in accordance with the Homeland Security Grant Program Guidelines and Application Kit, or where applicable the Notice of Funding Opportunity, collectively referred to as the Program Guidance.
+All Sub-recipients are assumed to have read, understood, and accepted the Program Guidance.
 The following link will provide access to the respective Grant Year’s Program Guidance and Application Kits:

 That the use of all funds under this grant must support the goals and objectives included in the State Homeland Security Strategy and/or the Urban Area Homeland Security Strategy.
 Allocations and use of grant funds must also support the Investments identified in an Investment Justification, which may have been submitted as part of OKOHS’s application for federal funding.